mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/classes_and_objects.md

 ## What are Objects?

 Objects in Ruby are anything that have a value e.g. strings, integers, arrays and hashes.
-They can also represent real worls nouns.
+They can also represent real world nouns.
 For example a cat, dog or a mouse.

 Objects are created or instantiated from Classes.